danielmackay/personal-blog/content/blog/blog/unit-testing-dotnet-core-with-xunit-part-two/index.md

 description: "Unit Testing .NET Core with xUnit, NSubstitute, and Fluent Assertions"
 ---

-This is Part Two of a Two Part series on Unit Testing .NET Core with XUnit.
+This is Part Two of a Two-Part Series on Unit Testing .NET Core with XUnit.

-In this part I will cover mocking with NSubstitute and writing better assertions with Fluent Assertions.
+In this part, I will cover mocking with NSubstitute and writing better assertions with Fluent Assertions.

 ## NSubstitute
-Most classes that does anything non-trivial will ususally have dependencies.
+Most classes that do anything non-trivial will usually have dependencies.
 These dependencies could access the network, disk, database, or themselves might have dependencies that access these also.
 The rabbit hole can get pretty deep, pretty quick here.
-When unit testing, we want to abstract these depedencies away for two reasons.
+When unit testing, we want to abstract these dependencies away for two reasons.
 1. It allows our tests to concentrate on our Subject Under Test (SUT)
 2. It allows our tests to be run easier, without having dependencies on databases etc
 3. It allows our tests to run much quicker, which ultimately gives us feedback on broken code faster